samtupy/nvgt/web/src/blog/2024-06-03-48-hours-post-launch-updates.md

 }
 ```

+## Performance enhancements
+Ethin P discovered that Angelscript's string addon had such horribly slow floatingpoint parsing routines that I couldn't possibly come up with a kind word to say about them.
+On some CPUs, it was taking 5ms to parse a string into a float!
+That is unspeakibly not OK and has only been a thing for so long because before opensource, we didn't have time/availability to get to all of these details like benchmarking the floatingpoint processor.
+Ethin recoded that function for us to use a much faster floatingpoint parser, and now floating point numbers can parse sometimes in under 150 microseconds, thanks Ethin!

 ## The number_speaker.nvgt Include
 Thanks to ogomez92, the number_speaker.bgt include shipped with BGT has now been ported over to NVGT!